EvolveWork/EvolveWork-hugo/content/evolve/index.md

 some construction and organizational inconveniences while we get going.

 + Monthly memberships only.
 Memberships include 24/7 access.
++ Currently we use [Google Pay](https://pay.google.com/), but eventually we will have an auto-withdrawal system.
 + A contract, including a code of conduct, is coming.
 + For security and safety, the space will have recorded video surveilance.
 + High-speed wireless via a fiber connection.